Slava12233/MonteCarloRisk/README.md

 - Provides convenience methods for running the agent and getting responses
 - Uses a hybrid approach for Pydantic with validation methods

-### SearchAgent

-The `SearchAgent` class extends `BaseAgent` to provide a specialized agent that can search the web using Google Search to answer questions.

-Key features:
-- Integrates with Google Search tool
-- Implements custom orchestration logic for search queries
-- Provides a convenient `search` method for direct use

 ### Custom Tools

 The starter kit includes support for custom tools that can be used by agents to perform specific tasks.